About the challenge

 If your application is accepted, during the semester you will work to validate and refine your concept.
 Online materials will be available from La Trobe Accelerator Program to help guide you, including market validation, intellectual property, business strategy, entrepreneurial selling and pitching.

 Towards the end of the semester your team is required to upload a video presenting your concept and design.
 Up to ten winning teams will be given a small investment between $250 and $1000 to make a final prototype.
-These winners are decided by popular vote and TIGC's panel of judges.
+These winners are decided by TIGC's panel of judges.
 At this stage, all teams are required to submit a letter of support signed by the Head of Department of your Institution acknowledging your participation in this competition.
 This is mandatory in order to receive an investment.

 The second part of the challenge focuses on making a working prototype and fleshing out its business case.